tektutor/openshift-tekton-march-2022/Day4/README.md

 [step1-with-error] go: go.mod file not found in current directory or any parent directory; see 'go help modules'

-[step2-after-erro] 2022/03/29 14:27:02 Error executing command: <exec: "echo \"Inspite of step had reported an error, this step2 executed !\"": executable file not found in $PATH
+[step2-after-erro] echo \"Inspite of step had reported an error, this step2 executed !\"
 </pre>